ParkHanbum/linux_so_injector/README.md

 Requirement
 1. only support x86 64bit architecture.
-2. this project uses dlopen which is present in libdl to inject shared object, so the target program must be loading libdl.so.

 This project aims to inject a Shared object into a process running on Linux.